SisaSima/Ecological-Automation-of-Plant-Care/README.md

  This work describes in detail the individual steps of the development of this device from the design to the implementation of sensors and machine learning algorithms.

-# Circuit + used electroparts, where did I get them + circuitboard, schema, PCB
+# Hardware

-Circut diagram was made in KiCAD.
+Circut diagram and PCB were made in KiCAD.

 Used electroparts:
 - Raspberry pi Pico W - https://techfun.sk/produkt/raspberry-pi-pico-w/